Dimserene/Dimserenes-Modpack/README.md

 ## FAQ

-  1. The game crashed and it said some mod attempted to compare number with table
+  1. The game crashed and it said some mod attempted to compare number with table.

      In the game, head for settings > spectral pack > Talisman > Disable the second option > Restart game.
      ![Alt text](https://github.com/Dimserene/Dimserenes-Modpack/blob/main/Screenshot_20240630_211615_Winlator.jpg)

   2. The game is blue!
 How to turn it off?

      In the game, head for settings > spectral pack > Trance > Choose Base Game.

   3. There's some other game crash / function not working as intended / other problem and i wanna report them!